cheecheelin/Awechords-Website/README.md

 ## Motivation

 Revamping the Awechords A Cappella website to reflect changes and a newer design for 2016.
+New site, from prototype to finish.

 ## Contributors